 Use positive body language: It’s really quite literal!
 Appearing open will show you’re interested and appreciative of the opportunity to interview.
 Crossing your arms for example, or slouching into your seat will show a lack of confidence and make you seem disinterested.
 Here’s a helpful guide to harness your own positive body language and eliminate bad habits.
 Need more incentive?
 This should help.

 Smile!: For starters, there’s hardly a better first impression to build rapport than one including a genuine smile.
 While you want to avoid nervous laughter at all costs, as you build trust with your interviewer throughout your conversation ーby demonstrating your impressive active listening, of course! ー it’s okay to let your best self shine!
 Passionate about the opportunity and new initiatives being discussed?
 Show how you feel with an engaged smile as you take it all in.

-Follow these tips and you’re sure to strike the right chords during your next interview conversation, and that will surely be music to your interviewers’ ears.
-Over time, these practices will become second nature, and your listening comprehension will soar — at the interview table, and on the job!
+Follow these tips and you’re sure to strike the right chords during your next interview conversation, and that will be music to your interviewers’ ears.
+Over time, these practices will become second nature, and your listening comprehension will soar, too.
+Not only at the interview table, but on the job!